Mixing time and simulated annealing for the stochastic cellular automata: Introduction and main results

-There are many occasions in real life when we have to quickly choose one among extremely many options.
+There are several occasions in real life when we have to choose one among extremely many options quickly.
 In addition, we want our choice to be optimal in a certain sense.
-Such combinatorial optimization problems are ubiquitous and possibly quite hard to solve them fast.
-In particular, NP-hard problems cannot be solved in polynomial time~\cite{gj79}.
+The so-called combinatorial optimization problems \cite{Lawler1976,Papa82} are ubiquitous and possibly quite hard to be solved in a fast way. {In particular, polynomial-time algorithms for NP-hard problems are not known to exist~\cite{gj79}.}

-One approach to find an optimal solution to a given problem is to translate it into an Ising Hamiltonian on a finite graph $G=(V,E)$ with no multi- or self-edges (see, e.g., \cite{l14} for a list of examples of such mappings) and find one of its ground states that corresponds to an optimal solution.
-Given a system of spin-spin couplings $\{J_{x,y}\}_{\{x,y\}\in E}$ (with $J_{x,y}=0$ if $\{x,y\}\notin E$) and external magnetic fields $\{h_x\}_{x\in V}$, we define the Ising Hamiltonian of a spin configuration $\sigmavec=\{\sigma_x\}_{x\in V}\in\Omega\equiv\{\pm1\}^V$ as
+A possible approach as an attempt to provide an optimal solution for a given problem would be to translate it into the problem of minimizing the Hamiltonian of an Ising model on a finite graph such that each of its ground states corresponds to an optimal solution to the original problem and vice versa.
+See, for instance, \cite{l14} for a broad list of examples of such mappings.
+Let us consider a finite graph $G=(V,E)$ with no multi- or self-edges.
+Given a collection of spin-spin coupling constants $\{J_{x,y}\}_{x,y \in V}$ which is symmetric (that is, $J_{x,y} = J_{y,x}$ for all $x,y$) and satisfies $J_{x,y}=0$ whenever $\{x,y\}\notin E$, and a collection of external fields $\{h_x\}_{x\in V}$, the Hamiltonian of an Ising spin configuration $\sigmavec=\{\sigma_x\}_{x\in V}\in\Omega\equiv\{\pm1\}^V$ is defined by